 Our Company shall pay dividend, if declared, to our equity shareholders, as per the provisions of the Companies Act, the SEBI LODR Regulations, our Memorandum of Association and the Articles of Association, and other applicable laws including any guidelines or directives that may be issued by the Government of India in this respect.
-Any dividends declared by our Company, after the date of Allotment, will be payable to the Allottees and Transferees for the entire year, in accordance with applicable law.
-"Dividend Policy" and "Main Provisions of the Articles of Association" on pages 189 and 275, respectively.
+Any dividends declared by our Company, after the date of Allotment and pursuant to the transfer of Equity Shares from the Offer for Sale, will be payable to the Applicants or the transferee who have been Allotted Equity Shares in the Offer, in accordance with applicable law.
+"Dividend Policy" and "Main Provisions of the Articles of Association" on pages 201 and 285, respectively.